 Placing the Reach¶

 Place a Reach device precisely above the marked point on the tripod and level it.
-Learn more about placing Reach receiver in this docs entry.
+You can learn more about placing Reach receiver in this tutorial.

 Recording RINEX data on Reach¶

-- Choose Static Positioning mode, enable GPS and GLONASS and set up the update rate to 1 Hz
+- Enable GPS and GLONASS and set up the update rate to 1 Hz

 - Navigate to the Logging tab